Frequently Asked Questions

 - Anode on water heater checked (if fitted).

 Yes!
-Regent Caravans is a member of Caravan Industry Association in Victoria.
+Regent Caravans is a member of Caravan Industry Association in Victoria and holds an RVMAP accreditation.

 All Regent Caravans are semi-imported.
 The chassis, external shell and furniture are constructed using the latest technology by our parent company in China, to an average completion of 50-60%.
 The fit-out of components, appliances, all plumbing and electrical is completed in our advanced manufacturing assembly facility in Somerton Victoria.